bquast/bquast.github.io/_posts/2014-08-08-customise-jekyll-blog.md

 In this post I will describe in more detail how I set up this blog, with the customisations that I added to it.
 Most of the ideas I used come from [Joshua Lande's blog](http://joshualande.com/), which he describes in [this post](http://joshualande.com/jekyll-github-pages-poole/).
-This post lays out a few very useful customisations such as, adding an archive, the disqus platform for comments, as well as a twitter plug.
+This post lays out a few very useful customisations, such as, adding an archive, the disqus platform for comments, as well as a twitter plug.
 I followed most of his suggestions, with a few minor changes, which I describe below.